cgduncan7/advent-of-code-2020/README.md

 ## Cheating

 If you want to cheat and use this library.
 Create a `data/` directory in each `DayXX` directory with appropriately named file.
+Can find this file in the 4th line of most files.